 Caulk, sealants, and other materials

 In pre-1980 buildings, caulk and other materials may contain PCBs—probable human carcinogens that have a variety of other health impacts.
-When disturbed, PCB-containing caulk can be released into the air and inhaled.
-Dust can wash away into San Francisco Bay, where already elevated PCB levels make some fish unsafe to eat.
+When disturbed, and as buildings age, PCB-containing material can be released into the air and inhaled.
+Dust can wash away into storm drains leading to San Francisco Bay, where already elevated PCB levels make some fish unsafe to eat.

 Where To Look

-PCB-containing caulk is typically found on any structure built or remodeled prior to 1980, but especially concrete and masonry buildings.
-This material is commonly used in expansion joints; at structure/walkway interfaces; and around windows and doorframes.
+PCB-containing material is typically found on any structure built or remodeled prior to 1980, but especially concrete and masonry buildings.
+Caulking and sealant materials are commonly used in expansion joints; at structure/walkway interfaces; and around windows and doorframes.
+PCB-containing insulation may be found around heaters, around boilers, around heated transfer piping, and inside walls or crawls spaces.
+Adhesive/Mastic may be below carpet and floor tiles, under roofing materials, and under flashing.

-In general, indoor caulk applications (other than window caulking and gasket material) do not have to be screened unless past remodeling of the building expanded the structure such that a previous exterior wall is now interior.
+In general, municipalities are not requiring interior applications (other than window caulking and gasket material) to be screened unless past remodeling of the building expanded the structure such that a previous exterior wall is now interior.

 What To Do

-If you find caulk with greater or equal to 50 parts per million PCBs, the caulk and surrounding materials should be carefully managed to protect workers, neighbors, and the environment.
+If you find building materials with PCBs, the material and immediately adjacent materials should be carefully managed to protect workers, neighbors, and the environment.
 Start by working with an expert professional hazardous materials professional to prepare a management plan.

-Look for a professional to conduct testing and manage any PCB caulk online or in the Yellow Pages under “Hazardous Material Control & Removal.”
+Look online for a professional to conduct testing and manage any PCB materials.
 The contractor should be thoroughly familiar with U.S. EPA PCBs regulations (40 Code of Federal Regulations Part 761) and applicable California and local laws and regulations.

 Tritium EXIT Signs